Fundamental Analysis in the Times of Digital Transformation.

 The last important aspect is the credentials of the people involved.
 This one is tricky too!
 Even the best idea will remain an idea without the proper execution.
-Yet, people who become authorities in a certain area even they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
+Yet, people who become authorities in a certain area even if they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
 As a result, projects with a few famous people on board can still fail.

 On Bubbles and Corrections.

 And sometimes, it so happens that despite the great potential in the long run, a given market is overvalued at the moment, as due to the novel nature of the services that it offers, it hosts lots of new, random projects with no intrinsic market value.
 The famous DotCom bubble could be a good example here.
 After the early enthusiasm between 1995-2000, the whole market had to crash in 2001 and then recuperate.
-It was necessary for the market to maturate and improve the quality of the projects.
+The market needed to maturate and improve the quality of the projects.
 Did it mean that the whole market was worthless?
 As history shows – not at all.
 It just showed that all new markets need corrections to maturate and develop.

 Conclusion: How To Conduct Fundamental Analysis Today?
 Is It Still Possible?